mohit1106/DSA-Java/README.md

   1. [problem 1]() - Backtracking on Arrays
   2. [problem 2]() - print all subsets of a given string
   3. [problem 3]() - print all permutations of a string
+  4. [problem 4]() - n queens simple version - ways to place n queens into n rows in a nXn board
+  5. [problem 5]() - n queens - prints all the possible boards

 </details>